 Homework will be assigned for each chapter and must be completed and submitted in WileyPlus by the due date.
+Please note that all homework is due at the beginning of class on the day due.
 See WileyPlus website for specific assignments and due dates.
 Since we have limited time, we will discuss some of the assigned problems in class.
 If you have specific questions about assigned problems that we have not discussed in class, please attend office hours or contact me via Canvas e-mail so we can discuss.